dasfruit808/astrocatlobby/README.md

    The canvas renders at 900×540 pixels.
 Background and foreground layers that are at least that wide will tile cleanly as you walk.
 Character sprites are drawn into a 64×64 box, so framing them with a little transparent padding helps them read well in-game.
+When placeholders are in use a status card above the canvas lists which filenames still need art.

 2. **Drop the art in place.** Copy or create the PNGs in the `astrocatlobby/game/static/assets/` folder.
 A `.gitkeep` placeholder keeps